 Anyone with a nerve injury or a spinal cord injury below the C2 vertebra are not candidates for diaphragmatic pacing.
 If the phrenic nerves have been damaged, diaphragmatic pacing is not an option.

 What happens after surgery?

 Transitioning from a ventilation machine to the pacemaker involves conditioning and strengthening the diaphragm through specially-developed diaphragmatic breathing exercises and can take weeks to months.

-After the surgery, patients are able to breathe without ventilation support and can close their tracheostomy.
-Many patients also regain the ability to speak after diaphragmatic pacing.
+After the surgery, one is able to breathe without ventilation support and can close their tracheostomy.
+Many people also regain the ability to speak after diaphragmatic pacing.